mgp/book-notes/an-elegant-puzzle.markdown

 ##### 4.4.3: Aligning with values

 * pg 132: Leadership is matching appropriate action to your current context, and it's uncommon that any two situations will flourish from the same behaviors.

+#### 4.5: Ways engineering managers get stuck

+* pg 132: New managers _only manage down_, _only manage up_, _never manage up_, _optimize locally_, _assume hiring never solves problems_, _don't spend time building relationships_, _define their role too narrowly_, and _forget their manager is human_.
+  * pg 133: If you never manage up, then excellent work goes unnoticed because it was never shared.
+  * pg 133: If your business is growing quickly, then eventually you hire or burn out.
+  * pg 133: Managers are the glue in their team, filling any gaps – and that may mean doing things you don't want to do in order to set a good example.
+* pg 133: More experienced managers _do what worked at their previous company_, _spend too much time building relationships_, _assume that more hiring can solve every problem_, _abscond rather than delegate_, and _become disconnected_.
+  * pg 133: Pause to listen and foster awareness before "fixing" things, or else you may fix problems that don't exist with tools that may not be appropriate.
+* pg 134: Managers at all levels of experience _mistake team size for impact_, _mistake title for impact_, _confuse authority with truth_, _don't trust the team enough to delegate_, _let other people manage their time_, and _only see problems_.
+  * pg 134: Authority lets you get away with weak arguments and poor justifications, which causes people to leave quickly.

+#### 4.6: Partnering with your manager

+* pg 135: To partner with your manager _you must know a few things about them_, _they must know a few things about you_, and _you should occasionally update the things you know about each other_.
+* pg 136: Tell your manager _what you're trying to solve_, _that you're making progress_, _what you prefer to work on_, _how busy you are_, _your professional goals and growth areas_, and _how you believe you're being measured_.
+* pg 136: Success hinges on finding the communication mechanism that works for your manager.
+* pg 136: If a manger doesn't seem to care, it's likely they do care but are too stressed to participate in successful communication.
+* pg 137: Ask your manager _their current priorities_, _how stressed they are_, _what you can do to help_, _their management's priority_, and _what their goals are_.

+#### 4.7: Finding managerial scope

+* pg 138: To grow we should pursue scope – not enumerating people, but taking responsibility for the success of increasingly important and complex facets of the organization and company.
+* pg 139: This means can can always find ways to increase your scope and learning, even if your company doesn't have room for more directors or vice presidents.

+#### 4.8: Setting organizational direction

+##### 4.8.1: Scarce feedback, vague direction

+* pg 140: When things go poorly, you're swamped with more direction and input than you can absorb.
+When things are going well, you must supply your own direction and that of your team.

+##### 4.8.2: Mining for direction

+* pg 140: The first step to setting direction is to cast the widest possible net for ideas.
+* pg 141: From the ideas form a strategy, define its key pivots, and let that set your direction.
+* pg 141: No one will have the time to soak up all the detail of your overly precise document, so distill it down to three of four bullet points.

+#### 4.9: Close out, solve, or delegate

+* pg 142: Upon transitioning to management, your ability to put your head down and solve gritty, important problems is now the wrong answer to most of your problems.
+* pg 142: For every problem that comes your way, either _close out_, _solve_, or _delegate_.
+  * pg 142: _Closing out_ means making a decision and communicating it to all involved participants.
+  * pg 142: _Solving_ means designing a solution such that you won't need to spend time on this particular kind of ask again in the next six months.
+  * pg 142: _Delegate_ means passing it to someone who has the specialized skills to close it or solve it, or who can work in the system.